 If you’re located in the Herndon, VA area and seeking immigration law services, look no further than the Law Offices of Kermit A. Monge, PLLC.
 Our team of talented immigration attorneys can help you with all of your immigration questions, concerns and situations.
 We strive to receive the best possible outcome for your process, and keep you informed all along the way.
 Read on to learn more on our immigration law services we offer.

-Immigration Visas In Herndon, VA
+Immigration Visas Offered In Herndon, VA

 Immigration visas are a way to enter the United States legally and stay for the desired or necessary amount of time.
 This guide offers insights into the different types of immigration visas.
 Our Herndon, VA immigration law services are available to those seeking assistance in their visa or green card process.

 Herndon, VA employment visas are for individuals seeking full-time or temporary employment in the United States.
 The talented team at the Law Offices of Kermit A. Monge, PLLC are here to assist the Herndon, VA area in all of their employment visa needs.
-Working with an immigration attorney can greatly improved your process, and ensure you’re staying up-to-date along the way.
+Working with an immigration attorney can greatly improve your process, and ensure you’re staying up-to-date along the way.

 When foreign diplomats are looking to enter or travel to the United States, A visas are available for them.
 These visas work on a tiered system and applicants can decide upon which tier to apply to depending on their diplomatic or government official status.
 More information on the tiers follows below: